Gothika (2003)

 John Carroll Lynch

 (Sheriff Ryan) was marvellous with his role as an abusive sheriff making his aggressions really intimidating to the point you'd feel like hitting him.
-He does well acting nasty, aggressive and demanding towards his fellow actress.
+He does well acting nasty, aggressive and demanding towards others.
+In another parts of his performance does a great job by acting calm and reasonable and then snapping.
+Yes he was a great supporting character actor.

 Bernard Hill